 It can be challenging to figure out what to do when you’re experiencing paranoia.
-What is the reason for this is that you’re safe If you’re paranoid, one thing that you can do is ask yourself “what is the likelihood of this happening?”
+If you’re paranoid, one thing that you can do is ask yourself “what is the likelihood of this happening?”
 It’s helpful to ask yourself this question because it allows you to perform a reality check.
 Is what you’re paranoid about real?
 Is it likely to happen?

 Another thing that you can do is call a friend.
 Tell them that you’re feeling scared or paranoid, and they can help talk you through it.
 They can assure you that what you’re experiencing may be the result of paranoia.
 It’s good to get an outside perspective rather than being stuck in your head.
 Paranoia can be a vicious cycle that’s hard to get a handle on.
 If you find that you’re paranoid often or it’s impacting your daily life, it’s important to seek counseling.
 Counseling is one of the best places to work through feelings of paranoia.
 Your counselor is there to help you work through these intrusive thoughts, and support you ground you during moments of paranoid thinking.

 Online counseling is an excellent place to talk about and troubleshoot your feelings of paranoia.
 Your counselor will understand that you’re in distress, and support you while you express your paranoid ideas.
 Don’t be afraid of your thoughts don’t make sense.
 An online counselor is there to listen to you without judgment, and addressing your experiences will help you work through them in therapy.
 Paranoia is treatable when you talk to a therapist, and online counseling is a perfect place to do that.
 Search the extensive network of online counselors from BetterHelp, and find one who seems like an excellent fit for you.